-You will be expected to meet professional standards of maturity, clarity, grammar, spelling, and organization in your written work for this class, and, to that end, I offer the following remarks.
-Review these standards both before and after writing; they are used to evaluate your work.
+You will meet professional standards of clarity, grammar, spelling, and organization in writing.
+Review these standards before and after writing; I use them to evaluate your work.

-Every writer is faced with the problem of not knowing what his or her audience knows about the topic at hand; therefore, effective communication depends upon maximizing clarity.
-As Wolcott reminds us in Writing Up Qualitative Research (1990, p.
-47): "Address . . . the many who do not know, not the few who do."
-It is also important to remember that clarity of ideas, clarity of language, and clarity of syntax are interrelated and mutually reinforcing.
+Every writer is faced with the problem of not knowing what her audience knows; therefore, effective communication depends upon maximizing clarity.
+Wolcott in Writing Up Qualitative Research (1990, p.
+47) reminds us: "Address . . . the many who do not know, not the few who do."
+Remember that clarity of ideas, of language, and of syntax are mutually reinforcing.

 Good writing makes for good thinking and vice versa.
-Writing is a form of inquiry, a way to think, not a reflection of some supposed static thought "in" the mind.
-A vivid example of how this complex process of composition and thought works is in the unexpurgated version of Theodore Dreiser's Sister Carrie (1994, p.
+Recall that writing is a form of inquiry, a way to think, not a reflection of some supposed static thought "in" the mind.
+Theodore Dreiser's Sister Carrie shows how this process of composition and thought works (1994, p.
 144):